 Intoxication essentially deactivates your immune system for around 24 hours, leaving you susceptible to illness and infection.
 Alcohol slows the production of molecules responsible for warning your body of a pending infection.
 To avoid such a consequence (among others), remember to drink responsibly (in moderation)!

 If All Else Fails: Cold and Cough Remedies

 Sometimes cold season catches up to us whether we like it or not.
 Preventative measures like those described above aren’t always enough to ward off the nastiest of winter-weather pests.
 We gathered a number of all-natural do-it-yourself cold and cough remedies to help you get over the sniffles in a jiffy.
 Check out our homemade cough syrup using honey and onion juice.
-Surprisingly enough, this homemade cough syrup is rather palatable and mighty sweet once you add a bit of honey or sugar.

 This article was translated to English by Evan Binford.
 You can view the original here: Immunsystem stärken: 10 natürliche Tipps für bessere Abwehrkräfte.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.